Dave Gage: Biography

 Looking for a way to round out content on a website devoted to an early iteration of his band, Gage began posting harmonica tips to the web in 1997.
 Those tips proved popular with visitors, and Gage soon realized the utility of consolidating his web-based harmonica instruction into its own site.
 The result, Harmonicalessons.com, has since become the largest and most-visited web site of its kind in the world.

-Gage has taught harmonica to students of all levels at McCabe’s Guitar Shop, in Santa Monica, California since 1980.
+He is also the father of Alex and Brody Gage, who form the musical duo The Brothers Gage.
+He has taught harmonica to students of all levels at McCabe's Guitar Shop, in Santa Monica, California since 1980.
 His television credits include bumper and theme music for shows such as Davis Rules (ABC, 1991-1992) and Adventures in Wonderland (Disney Channel, 1993-1995), as well as numerous TV and radio commercials.
 His film credits include harmonica playing, along with Tommy Morgan, for Without a Paddle.

 Gage plays many different styles of music and studied jazz improvisation with vibraphonist Charlie Shoemake, but he is most closely associated with rock.
 His live performances around Los Angeles, according to his own website, typically draw rave reviews.
 He has recorded or played with members of such bands as Devo, Black Sabbath, and The Police.
 Outside the recording studio and various gigs, he also worked as a product consultant for the Hohner and Lee Oskar harmonica companies.

-The Gage discography includes Well You Can’t Now, Can You?
+The Gage discography includes Well You Can't Now, Can You?
 (1991, rated 9 out of 10 by Music Connection magazine) and Love You Just the Same (2000, on his own AYM label).